mcoltmanns/oberon0/README.md

 subset of the full Oberon programming language, as described in Niklaus Wirth's book ["Compiler Construction"](http://www.ethoberon.ethz.ch/WirthPubl/CBEAll.pdf) (Chapter 6, pp. 30-32).
-The sekelton is written in C++ and serves as the starting point of the programming project that accompanies the the MSc course "Compiler Construction" taught at the [University of Konstanz](https://uni.kn).
+The sekelton is written in C++ and serves as the starting point of the programming project that accompanies the the MSc course "Compiler Construction" at the [University of Konstanz](https://uni.kn).
 The goal of this project is for students to design and develop a parser and intermediate representation for the Oberon-0 programming language.
 In order to generate executable code, they will transform their high-level